blockbridge/blockbridge-kb/howto/volumes/index.md

        -h, --help                    print help
 ```

-{% include tip.html content="In a highly availability cluster, the
+{% include tip.html content="In a highly availabile cluster, the
 **volumectl** command must be executed on the active cluster member." %}

 # Behavior